ronakupadhyaya/Horizons-week-03/day4/horizonstarter-ajax/README.md

 1. Create a new endpoint route in your routes file: `week03/day3/horizonstarter/routes.js`.
 The new route should be: `POST /api/project/:projectId/contribution`

-      - When posting to pur new route, It search the database for the project with the correct `projectId`.
-If it is not able to find the project, it should return an error!
+      - When posting to our new route, search the database for the project with the correct `projectId`.
+Return an error if no such project is found.

-      - It if is able to find it, then it should:
+      - Once you have the project:

         - Build a contribution object from 2 elements on the request body: `name` and `amount`
-        - It should add the new contribution to the project's contribution array: `project.contributions`
+        - Push the object to the project's contribution array: `project.contributions`
-        - It should save the project to update the contributions.
-        - It should respond with the newly created contribution as JSON and a status of 200 -> ok using: `res.json()`
+        - `.save()` the `project`, if save is successful respond using `res.json()` with the contribution object

         **Testing**: